j-spinelli/KonvateWebPage/README.md

 # Konvate Web Page
- Mock Webpage made for the trading card game "KONVATE".
+ Mockup Webpage made for the trading card game "KONVATE".
 This project was made as a Front End assignment for the "Codo a Codo 4.0" program.

  ##Authors and Acknowledgment
 - Spinelli, Julián